helloexp/gadgets/README.md

 ### Contents of this Repo

-**bashScripts** holds command line tools I use regularly.
-The only one there now allows me to launch the iOS Emulator from the command line.
+**maintainAspectRatio**: a snippet that allows one to embed a bit of content (esp a video) who's aspect ratio need to be maintained.
+There are a couple options in there for common aspect ratios.

-**gulpinjector** contains the code and its instructions on using the [Yeoman](https://yeoman.io/) generator when scaffolding my dev environment for projects.
+**gulpinjector**: the code and instructions for a [Yeoman](https://yeoman.io/) generator used when scaffolding my dev environment for projects.
 What's there works, but needs to be streamlined by creating a custom generator.
 Feel free to do that yourself if you're feeling ambitious.

+**bashScripts**: command line tools I use regularly.
+The only one there now allows me to launch the iOS Emulator from the command line.

 ### Miscelaneous Apps Used Regularly
 #### macOS Tools